-This course introduces you to the newest features introduced in Oracle, which is designed to help you get better database performance.
+This course introduces you to the features in Oracle, which are designed to help you get better database performance.

 After completing the course, you will be able to:

-Work with Net8 Assistant to create new nodes
+- Work with Oracle Net Manager to create new nodes

-Understand the changes in tnsnames.ora configuration file that support new Net8 features.
+- Understand the changes in tnsnames.ora configuration file that support Oracle Network Services features.

 In the next lesson, you will learn about the prerequisites for this course.